DeepHiveMind/Distributed_DataMesh_2.0_Cloud_Implementation/README.md

 # Enterprise Data MESH journey :airplane:
-#### *from Theory to Practice*
+## *from Theory to Practice*

-- This repository is my [*@DeepHiveMind*](https://DeepHiveMind.io) humble contribution to the Open Source Community for **The Best of Enterprise Data Mesh 2.0** by introducing the Constructs, Design Elements, Real life implementations of Data Mesh, Codesets, Data Mesh Reference Artefacts & FAQs from the captivating landscape of Distributed Data Mesh 2.0.
+- This repository is my [*@DeepHiveMind*](https://DeepHiveMind.io) humble contribution to the Open Source Community for **The Best of Enterprise Data Mesh** by introducing the Constructs, Design Elements, Real life implementations, Codesets, Reference Artefacts, FAQs & more from the captivating landscape of Distributed Data Mesh 2.0.

 - 💡 Many enterprises are investing in their next generation data hub, with the hope of democratizing data at scale to provide business insights and ultimately make automated intelligent decisions.
 Data platforms based on the data lake architecture have common failure modes that lead to unfulfilled promises at scale.
 To address these failure modes we need to shift from the *centralized paradigm of a lake, or its predecessor data warehouse*. 💡 We need to shift to a paradigm that draws from *modern distributed architecture: considering domains as the first class concern, applying platform thinking to create self-serve data infrastructure, and treating data as a product*. 💡 Data Mesh paradigm reduces overall friction for information flow in the organization, where the producer is responsible for the datasets they produce and is accountable to the consumer based on the advertised SLAs.